formich/RegresionHousePrices/README.md

 In this challenge we are being asked to produce a prediction about sale prices of residential homes in Ames, Iowa.
 Train set and test set needed for the prediction is provided as two separated CSV file, we want to produce another CSV file containing for each row the Id of the house and a prediction for the sale price.
-Follow the procedure adopted.

 To launch the script execute the follow statement
 ```{r, engine='bash', run_script}